mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

 #### Channel Sidebar Improvements
- - The new channel sidebar improvements include configurable unreads section and sorting of categories by recent activity or alpha (or manually as available before).
+ - New channel sidebar improvements include a configurable **Unreads** category as well as the ability to sort categories by recent activity or alphabetically in addition to manually.

 ### Improvements